YU88John/serverless-note-taking-app/README.md

 ## Project Hierachy

 - `/CloudFormation-templates`: CloudFormation templates for the infrastructure
-- `/lambda-code`: Source codes for CRUD and EmptyS3Bucket Lambda function
+- `/lambda-code`: Source codes for CRUD and EmptyS3Bucket Lambda functions
 - `/zipped-codes`: Zip format of Lambda functions codes

 <br>

 > [!NOTE]
 > This project repository only contains backend configurations.
-It does not contain frontend application but the backend will fit with any CRUD operations apps.
+It does not contain a frontend application, but the backend will fit with most CRUD operations apps.

 <br>

 ### 1. Create the infrastructure

-We will create two stacks for this project: backend and CloudTrail.
+We will create two stacks for this project: CloudTrail and backend.

-I have already created a public S3 bucket that contains CloudFormation templates and Lambda codes.
-You can readily use it.
+I have already created a public S3 bucket that contains CloudFormation templates and Lambda codes that we will use in this project.
+You can readily use it with the following commands.

 #### Create a stack that will deploy and enable CloudTrail for the account

 This stack will create three main things:
-- KMS keys
+- KMS keys for encryption
 - CloudTrail
 - S3 bucket for CloudTrail logs

-Since it's important to harden the security, the API logs will be encrypted both at-rest and on-flight.
+Since it's important to harden security, the API logs will be encrypted both at-rest and in-transit.
+For this purpose, we will generate encryption keys using <a href="https://aws.amazon.com/kms/">KMS</a> and CloudTrail will use those keys to encrypt the logs as well as the bucket.

 Apply the stack via cli:

 ```
 aws cloudformation create-stack \